16th July 2019 • Emma Cooper

 Rather than it being a time to access theme parks, airports and holidays it may well be a time of learning and avoiding such places due to not only how busy they will naturally be, but also because our learning is 365 days a year and the odd days off for a theme park or holidays have already happened for us.

 Our recent trips have been to Legoland, Chessington World of Adventures, Birdworld and a holiday to Cannes.
 Upcoming events include preparing for Reading music festival and much more.
-So, I thought that maybe sharing the tips I have learned along the way may help others about to embark on the summer holiday adventures!
+So, I thought that maybe sharing the tips I have learned along the way may help others about to embark on their SEND summer holiday adventures!

 1) Have a Radar key

 The Radar key is a key which opens over 10,000 disabled toilets in the UK.
 If your child needs the bathroom in a hurry, there isn’t always time to hunt down a staff member to give you the key.
 It is much wiser to have your own on you at all times.
 You can purchase a Radar key from Argos for about £7.
 Do not feel embarrassed to use the disabled toilet if your disability isn’t visual, many autistic people will go into shutdown /meltdown over hand dryers, many people with Chron’s or bowel issues don’t ‘look’ disabled you have to do what is right for your family.

 Heathrow and Gatwick and many UK airports will recognise the lanyard as a way to identify families with disabilities.
 Wear it for help with fast tracked security, boarding and more.
 I keep a supply of these in my office so when families tell me they have a holiday booked I hand them out for their trip.
 Most airports supply these so do ask your travel agent or, if you book your own holidays like I do, just ask at airport.